What is Synovitis?

 What are the Symptoms of Synovitis?

-Since Synovitis is most often found in Rheumatoid arthritis and Osteoarthritis patients, the symptoms often correspond together with those ailments.
-Typically, the combined thinks puffy and appears swollen and the range of motion can be limited due to inflammation and discomfort.
+Since Synovitis is most often found in Rheumatoid arthritis and Osteoarthritis patients, the symptoms often correspond along with those ailments.
+Typically, the combined thinks puffy and appears swollen as well as the range of motion can be limited due to inflammation and discomfort.
 The joint may also feel warm.
 If the process continues for years, the cartilage and bone of the joint can greatly degraded, leading to chronic pain.

 - Some cases, Synovitis is temporary, but this largely will depend on the reason for the condition.